riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Delete the text inside the button and in the **Attributes Inspector** select our placeholder icon, it should be named `Icon-Placeholder`.

-`todo: add image of selecting a button image`
+`// todo: add image of selecting a button image`

 - Select the button and copy + paste it so you have horizontal row of three buttons.
 - Select the **Embed In** button (left of the constraint buttons) and click on the **Stack View** option